 Provides students with an opportunity for experimental study in the varied areas of human resource management.
 Students complete a specific assignment in a pre-arranged employer setting.
-Examples of assignments may include developing an Exit Interview, New Employee Orientation Program, or Training Program, auditing records, assisting with personnel files, or writing job descriptions.
+Examples of assignments may include developing an Exit Interview, New Employee Orientation Program, or Training.

+New Employee Orientation Program, or Training Program, auditing records, assisting with personnel files, or writing job descriptions.